 But making sure your marketing is fit will pay dividends for your business.
 It’s something you need to monitor and work at to reap the rewards.
 But, I promise you, it’ll be worth it!

-If you’re struggling to get your marketing into shape, book yourself on to the Small Business Bootcamp.
-It’s a high-intensity two-day workshop that will give your marketing the kickstart it needs.
+If you’re struggling to get your marketing into shape, book yourself on to my new online course, Accelerate your Marketing.
+It’s a high-intensity 5-week course that will give your marketing the kickstart it needs.

 Also published on Medium.